VisLab/EEG-Clean-Tools/README.md

 Version 0.47 (Not released -- version 0.46 with additional changes)
 * Minor refactoring of performReference to avoid 1 extra filtering operation --- should not reflect results.
+* Also added average and specific referencing methods -- not tested as yet.